 That which follows is a summary of European rabbit natural history.
-The detailed article for this species is in preparation.

 The European rabbit at a glance